FransHk/Unive.rs/README.md

 # Unive.rs 🚀

 ## Description
-"Unive.rs" is a minimalistic Newtonian simulation of celestial bodies in space for which I am developing a set of minimalist 2D physics utilities.
+"Unive.rs" is a minimalistic Newtonian simulation of celestial bodies in space for which I am developing a set of minimal 2D physics utilities.
 All utilities are intentionally simplistic, pure Rust.

 ## Dependencies
 External crates intentionally are intentionally kept to a minimum.
 The Piston engine and OpenGL are used only to draw the 2D graphics to screen.
 Two random number generation libraries are used to randomly initialise the celestial bodies.